 Marcelle Martin and several other Friends have recently developed a new approach to mutual discernment, support, and accountability.
 Instead of having several Friends provide one-way support to an individual Friend as in a support of ministry committee, three or four Friends meet and offer support to each others’ ministries and leadings.
 This enables many more Friends within a faith community to receive support in pursuing their own spiritual gifts.

-Nominating Committees as Discernment of Gifts
+Discernment of Gifts

 When a Nomination Becomes a Leading from the Pacific YM pamphlets.